 Reviewinstitute.org is an independent consumer portal with the aim of simplifying the purchasing decision for consumers through clear comparison tables and providing interested parties with expert and objective support during the purchasing process.

-Our goal is to ensure that every website visitor finds exactly the product that best suits their personal ideas and needs.
-And it's fast, uncomplicated and simple.
+Our goal is to ensure that every website visitor finds exactly the product that best suits his personal ideas and needs.
+And it is fast, uncomplicated and simple.

 Product comparisons, consumer tests and laboratory analyses

 By combining different approaches, we have been creating reliable added value for our readers for years.

 - Product comparisons involving thousands of reviews ensure that our results also take the opinion of the market into account.

 - Consumer tests by our experienced product testers help to clarify specific questions.

 This is how our product grades and rankings are created.

 - Public Discourse – Which product categories are currently being publicly discussed?
 Are there currently more recalls from manufacturers in certain segments?
 Are there currently critical voices in certain product segments regarding possible pollution, inadequate processing or the like?